cloudera/cde-public/diagnostics/README.md

 This script simplifies the collection of diagnostic data from running CDE services and virtual clusters.
 Currently it can collect the following information:

+* Status of all AWS cloud resources created during CDE provisioning
 * Kubernetes statuses for core CDE components and virtual clusters
 * Kubernetes logs for all CDE pods, excluding Spark pods
+* Composing above into a compressed diagnostic bundle

 Planned additions:

 * Collecting archived logs from object storage
-* Composing all collections into a diagnostic bundle which can be shared with Cloudera Support

 *Note*: This script is a temporary solution while we build a full diagnostics collection capability into the product.